Sierra-Alpha/desert/docs/project-report.md

    all Xwindows also be notified to change their display to be the new full size after the resolution changes.
-I've implemented a simple resize tool named wnrz that uses some built in functionalities of the Xserver packages to set the resolution and windows to full screen in this new resolution so it would be a case of figuring out what event triggers occur when the resize happens and then running wnrz with the appropriate display size.
+I've implemented a simple resize tool named wnrz that uses some built in functionalities of the Xserver packages to set the resolution and windows to full screen in the new resolution, so it would be a case of figuring out what event triggers occur when the resize happens and then running wnrz with the appropriate display size.